RedBeardLab/rediSQL/doc/docs/blog/node/using-redisql-with-node.md

-# Using RediSQL with Go(lang)
+# Using RediSQL with Node.js

-This tutorial will help you to get start to use RediSQL with Go(lang).
+This tutorial will help you to get start to use RediSQL with Node.js

 In this tutorial we will scrape the content of Hacker News using their [API documented here][hn-api].